| |

 If you’re visiting during baseball season, this is an easy add:

-Toronto Maple Leafs game at Scotiabank Arena
+Toronto Maple Leafs at Scotiabank Arena

 • Tip: If you want to include a game, build your day around it.